Published on: 9 April 2014 | Last updated: 2 January 2020

 Camping in Italy

 In general campsites are open from Easter to the end of September (in Tuscany the end of October).
-You'll find exceptions - some sites are open all year, but equally some beachfront and mountain sites may only be open in July and August (or only open at weekends outside the main season).
+You’ll find exceptions — some sites are open all year, but equally some coastal sites may only operate for a short summer season (or only open at weekends outside the main season).

 It’s also inevitable that campsites with a lakeside or beachfront location will tend to charge more and probably also give you less space.
 If you can do, it’s worth looking around for sites that have a less favourable location as they tend to offer you a bit more space — and seem to try just that little bit harder.

-The best sources for information are eurocampings.eu (the site of the Dutch ACSI organisation) and alanrogers.com (a British directory and booking agency).
-These listings aren't necessarily comprehensive - there are nice sites that aren't included in either, and equally inclusion in the guide doesn't necessarily guarantee quality, but they usually have enough information to give you a good idea of what to expect.
-The ACSI site also includes user ratings and reviews - even if many of the reviews are in Dutch or German the ratings give a pretty good idea of which ones are good and which ones aren't.
+The most useful source of information is eurocampings.eu (the site of the Dutch ACSI organisation).
+These listings aren’t necessarily comprehensive — there are nice sites that aren’t included in either, and equally inclusion in the guide doesn’t necessarily guarantee quality, but they usually have enough information to give you a good idea of what to expect.
+The ACSI site also includes user ratings and reviews — even if many of the reviews are in Dutch or German, the ratings give a pretty good idea of which ones are good and which ones aren’t.
 (8 or more is a very good site, while 7 is good and 6 or so is OK for a night).